FAW Group: Brands and products

-FAW sold products under at least ten different brands including its own, but most of its brands has been discontinued or consolidated into Hongqi, Jiefang and Bestune brand currently.
+FAW sold products under at least ten different brands including its own, but most of its brands has been discontinued or consolidated into Hongqi, Jiefang, Bestune and Yueyi brand currently.

 Hongqi

-Hongqi is a Chinese luxury car marque owned by the automaker FAW Group.
-Hongqi was launched in 1958, making it the oldest Chinese passenger car marque.
-In Chinese, hongqi means "red flag."
+Hongqi, meaning "red flag" in Chinese, is a luxury car marque owned by the FAW Group.
+Hongqi was launched in 1958.
+It is the oldest Chinese passenger car marque.